awslabs/multi-az-workshop/content/lab-1/index.en.md

 In this lab we'll review the operational metrics being produced by the Wild Rydes service.
 First, navigate to the [Amazon CloudWatch console](https://console.aws.amazon.com/cloudwatch/home).

 From here, select the [Dashboards](https://console.aws.amazon.com/cloudwatch/home?#dashboards:) navigation option on the left side of the console.
-You should see five dashboards, one for each operation in the Wild Rydes service (`Home`, `Signin`, `Pay`, `Ride`) and then a roll-up dashboard for the whole service.
+You should see six dashboards, one for each operation in the Wild Rydes service (`Home`, `Signin`, `Pay`, `Ride`), a roll-up dashboard for the whole service, and a dashboard specific to AZ health.

 ::::alert{type="info" header="Region"}
 When you open the AWS console for the workshop and any new tabs, make sure you are in the correct Region if a resource appears to be missing or you receive a permissions error.